vldr/IISModuleJS/README.md

     async (response, request) =>
     {
         // Attempts to fetch the latest comic from xkcd,
-        // notice how our isSsl is set to true since the api endpoint
+        // notice how our isSSL is set to true since the api endpoint
-        // is https.
+        // is HTTPS.
         return await http.fetch("xkcd.com", "/info.0.json", true)
             .then((reply) => {
-                // Write our response using the reply body. response.write(reply.body, "application/json", false);
+                // Write our response using the reply body. response.write(reply.body, "application/json");

                 // Finish our request since we want our response to be written. return RQ_NOTIFICATION_FINISH_REQUEST;